withastro/astro.build/src/posts/the-astro-technology-company.md

 ## Join us!

 Love web development?
 Love developer tooling?
-Love the thought of working with talented, thoughtful people full-time? **We're hiring!** Shoot me a DM on Twitter, Discord or at [fred@astro.build](mailto:fred@astro.build) to learn more.
+Love the thought of working with talented, thoughtful people full-time? [**We're hiring!**](/company)

 You can also [join us on Discord](https://astro.build/chat) to learn more about Astro and the community behind it.